pinax-network/substreams/README.md

 After you have defined your models you want to generate the Rust models from your protobuffers.
 You can do this by executing `make codegen SUBSTREAM=<mysubstream>`.
 This will generate the Rust code into the `src/pb` folder in your Substream module.
-You need to now add a mod.rs in that folder as well to export the actually code, see [here](https://github.com/EOS-Nation/substreams-monorepo/blob/develop/substreams/blocktime-meta/src/pb/mod.rs) for an example.
+You need to now add a `mod.rs` in that folder to export the code, see [here](https://github.com/EOS-Nation/substreams-monorepo/blob/develop/substreams/blocktime-meta/src/pb/mod.rs) for an example.

 ### Write the transformers and stores

-To write the actual codes you first want to create your maps.
+To write the actual code you first want to create your maps.
 Maps will transform an input format into some output format.
 The first map will receive the full antelope block format (including all block headers and all transactions).
 Its job is it to filter out the relevant data and output it into one of the custom models you defined a step above.